paulrobertlloyd/paulrobertlloyd-content/articles/2024-05-14-conferences.markdown

 And I really don’t like being around large groups of people.

 But!
 If I’m speaking at a conference, my attitude changes.
-It’s like a cheat code for my brain, forcing me to flip into a more open and engaging mode of operation.
+It’s like a cheat code for my brain, forcing me to become more open and engaging.
 Of course, this could all be a matter of ego, preferring the sound of my own voice[^1] and enjoying being the center of attention.

 Oh dear.